 Very!
-Moisture drives all biological processes in a built environment and the way moisture moves through a home can help explain what is going on.
-Take older / historic homes, the moisture issues can be very complex.
+Moisture drives all biological processes in a built environment, and the way moisture moves through a home can help explain what is going on.
+Take older / historic homes, and the moisture issues can be very complex.

-Mold is a product of hydrology, humidity and moisture.
+Mold is a product of hydrology, humidity, and moisture.
 Was the source of water that caused the mold addressed as part of your remediation?
 We know that mold and water go hand in hand.
-If your environment’s hydrology are not properly managed, the mold will return.
-We have Certified Hydrologists on staff to ensure that the source of water is appropriately addressed to ensure any future mold growth is mitigated.
+If your environment’s hydrology is not managed correctly, the mold will return.
+We have Certified Hydrologists on staff to ensure that the water source is appropriately addressed to ensure any future mold growth is mitigated.